developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/setup/index.md

 1. Download the .apk from [Zebra support portal](https://www.zebra.com/us/en/support-downloads/software.html).
 2. Copy the .apk to the device.
 3. Tap on the .apk to install.
-5. Follow the instructions to complete the installation.
+5. Follow the instructions when prompted to complete the installation.
 4. Open Device Central.

 <br><br><br>